Death in Europe in Past Centuries

 A strict routine would be followed both Christian and traditional and it was considered important to be amply forewarned of one’s impending doom so that the appropriate arrangements could be made.
 The prospect of a sudden death was always greatly feared.

 Familiarity with death was reflected in the disposal of the corpse and the attitude of the Church towards human remains.
-It was felt that as long as the corpse was interred within the confines of a Church or buried in consecrated ground then how it was actually disposed of wasn’t important.
+It was felt that so long as the corpse was interred within the confines of a Church, or buried in consecrated ground, then how it was then disposed of wasn’t important.
 Thus, Charnel Houses where the bodies of the dead were piled up and the bones and skulls often used for decoration and adornment became common.

 Indeed, at this time the living and the dead co-existed in a manner that we would now consider disrespectful with Churchyards often used as places of public recreation and commercial activity.
 In the thirteenth century the dying believed trusting their remains to the care of the Church alone was enough to ensure they would simply be at rest until the time of the Second Coming of Christ.